 Given that the world currently produces 300 million tonnes in plastic waste yearly (that’s nearly equivalent to the weight of the entire human population!), it’s not hard to see why people are keen to take part.

 At Robert Dyas we have some fantastic products free from virgin and single-use plastic.
-From outdoor furniture made with recycled maritime plastic to refillable cleaning products to save on single-use bottles, we have plenty for those taking part in Plastic Free July.
+From outdoor furniture made from 100% recycled plastic to refillable cleaning products to save on single-use bottles, we have plenty of ideas for those taking part in Plastic Free July.

 How to Reduce Plastic Usage at Home